dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 </OrleansConfiguration>
 ```

-It is also possible to register stream provider programaticaly, via calling one of the:
+It is also possible to register a stream provider programatically, via calling one of the:

 ``` csharp
 public void RegisterStreamProvider(string providerTypeFullName, string providerName, IDictionary<string, string> properties = null)